Beatrice-Severance/Bacteria-Amplicon-Sequcencing/README.md

 - [Technical support](http://drive5.com/usearch/manual/support.html)

 # [Mapping](https://github.com/Beatrice-Severance/Bacteria-Amplicon-Sequcencing/blob/main/Scripts/mapping.sh)
 This is a script that will create an OTU table that can be used for further downstream analysis.
-It utilizes the input from the merge reads step and aligns these reads back to the clustered OTUs or zOTUs.
+A [Python script](/home/aubbxs/noel_shared/Demultiplexed_2022-05-04_PecanSpermosphere_Bacteria_MigsOrder9721) is used to edit filenames so that headers are appropriate for this analysis.
+The mapping script utilizes the input from the merge reads step and aligns these reads back to the clustered OTUs or zOTUs.

 # [Taxonomy](https://github.com/Beatrice-Severance/Bacteria-Amplicon-Sequcencing/blob/main/Scripts/taxonomy.sh)
 This is a script that utilizes the SINTAX algorithm to create a taxonomy for the otus.fasta file created in the clustering step.
 The SINTAX algorithm is used because it predicts taxonomy for marker genes like 16S.